 On March 6, 2015, teachers across Rockland will get students grades K-12 moving in the classroom to promote the connection between physical activity, academic achievement and health!

 - Physical activity helps you look and feel your best.

 - Being physically active and physically fit helps you do better in school.

 - It is a great way to make friends.

-- Teens should get at least 60 minutes of physical activity each day.
+- Children and teens should get at least 60 minutes of physical activity each day.

 What some Rockland schools have done to observe March Forward: